LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 ### Virtualization Platform - Basic Information tab

 The **Virtualization Platform** setting defines the platform used to launch managed virtual machines.
 If you have template virtual hard disks loaded into your master Cloud Subscription that you want provisioned and launched when the lab is launched, select the cloud platform where those template files are located (e.g. Azure).
-If you instead want students of your lab to use virtual machines running in a Learn on Demand Systems datacenter while working with their Cloud Slice, select the virtualization platform that will be used to launch those VMs (e.g. Hyper-V or vSphere).
-Otherwise, if you don't have any managed virtual machines in your lab, select None.
+If you instead want your students to use virtual machines running in a Learn on Demand Systems datacenter while working with their Cloud Slice, select the virtualization platform that will be used to launch those VMs (e.g. Hyper-V or vSphere).
+If you don't have any managed virtual machines in your lab, select None.

 ![Selecting the virtualization platform for managed virtual machines in a lab profile](images/lod-lab-profile-virtualization-platform.png)

-As a best practice, you should make sure that you have set the **Owner Name** and **Owner E-mail** fields correctly for this lab so that someone can be contacted if there are problems with this lab during a scheduled class.
+As a best practice, you should make sure that you have set the **Owner Name** and **Owner E-mail** fields correctly for this lab so that right person can be contacted if there are problems with this lab during a scheduled class.

 ### Virtual Machines tab

-If you have virtual machines that you are launching in your cloud platform when this lab is provisioned, visit the **Virtual Machines tab** and click on **Create Virtual Machine** to create a virtual machine profile for the template virtual hard disk in your cloud platform.
+If you have virtual machines that you are launching in your cloud platform when this lab is provisioned, open the **Virtual Machines tab** and click **Create Virtual Machine** to create a virtual machine profile for the template virtual hard disk in your cloud platform.
 This will open the Create Virtual Machine Profile view.
 When creating a virtual machine profile for a virtual machine provisioned in a cloud platform, there are only a few differences from the standard virtual machine profile creation process:

 1. On the **Basic Information** tab, ensure that the **Platform** field is set to the cloud platform where the virtual machine will be provisioned.
 2. In the **Machine Type** field on the same tab, select the size of the VM that you want provisioned when the VM is created.
 When choosing a VM size, pay close attention to the cost and the number of cores required for that VM.
 You must ensure that you have enough resources available in your subscription for all students taking your lab to provision VMs of the size you choose.
-3. On the **Hard Disks** tab, click on **Add Hard Disk** and type in the name of the template virtual hard disk file that you uploaded into your cloud subscription that you want to use as a template when provisioning this virtual hard disk.
+3. On the **Hard Disks** tab, click **Add Hard Disk** and type in the name of the template virtual hard disk file that you uploaded into your cloud subscription that you want to use as a template when provisioning this virtual hard disk.
 4. On the **Network Adapters** tab, if you want a network adapter provisioned for the virtual machine, click **Add Network Adapter**, give that network adapter a name in the **Name** field, and configure the other options you want for your network adapter.

 Those settings aside, the remaining settings for the virtual machine profile should be familiar to you if you have already created virtual machine profiles in LOD.
 Once you have finished creating the virtual machine, click **Save** to save it and then return to the **Create Lab Profile** view.